 We are now ready to turn to this paper's question.
 As noted, we would ideally want any decision-making group to employ a judgment aggregation rule and a revision operator that generate the same collective judgments irrespective of whether revision takes place before or after aggregation.
-This requirement (an analogue of the classic "external Bayesianity" condition in probability aggregation theory, as in Madansky 1964, Genest 1984, and Genest et al. 1986) is captured by the following condition on the aggregation rule F and the revision operator |:
+This requirement (an analogue of the classic "external Bayesianity" condition in probability aggregation theory, as in Madansky 1964, Genest 1984, and Genest et al. 1986) is captured by the following condition on the aggregation rule F and the revision operator $|\cdot|$:

 To see that this condition is surprisingly hard to satisfy, consider an example.
-Suppose a three-member group is making judgments on the agenda $X = \{\pm p, \pm (p \rightarrow q), \pm q\}$, where $p \rightarrow q$ is understood as a subjunctive conditional.
-That is, apart from the subsets of X that include a proposition-negation pair, the only inconsistent subset of X is $\{p, (p \rightarrow q), \neg q\}$.6 Suppose, further, the group members' initial judgments are as shown on the left-hand side Table 1, where "yes" stands for the acceptance of a proposition and "no" for the acceptance of its negation.
+Suppose a three-member group is making judgments on the agenda $X = \{\pm p, \pm (p \to q), \pm q\}$, where $p \to q$ is understood as a subjunctive conditional.
+That is, apart from the subsets of X that include a proposition-negation pair, the only inconsistent subset of X is $\{p, p \to q, \neg q\}$.6 (We could alternatively use an agenda in classical logic.7) Suppose, further, the group members' initial judgments are as shown on the left-hand side of Table 1, where "yes" stands for the acceptance of a proposition and "no" for the acceptance of its negation.